DsSoft-Byte/iCu/README.md

 # iCu
 The ultimate iCloud tool

-## Do not use for the time being till the server connection/timeout problem is solved.
+## Tool should work, if not delete the 127.0.0.1/sliver.php line and delete the ::'s of the next line and leave the last line like it is.

 The tool of all times.
 Free. for Windows